ahtn/efm8_sdcc/README.md

-# EFM8 SDCC example code
+# EFM8 SDCC makefiles

-Simple examples designed for use with the SDCC compiler.
+Simple makefiles and examples for using the EFM8 series of microcontrollers with SDCC.

-## Examples
+## Example projects

-* usb_keyboard:
+* blink: blinks LEDs on pins P2.2 and P2.3.

 ## Documentation